Alternative meat made from food by-products: Planetarians

-GreenWave’s polyculture ocean farming method produces a mixture of shellfish and seaweeds in a nature-positive way.
+GreenWave’s polyculture ocean farming method produces a mixture of shellfish and seaweeds in a way that benefits nature.
 Their system comprises a simple 3D lattice of ropes and baskets suspended just below the surface, with different species growing at different depths.
 The system can be used for commercial farming of marine products that are used for food, fertiliser, animal feed and bioplastics, as well as for the restoration of marine ecosystems.

-GreenWave’s mission is to provide training, tools and other support to a network of 10, 000 regenerative ocean farmers, prioritising fishermen, indigenous coastal communities, and those directly affected by climate change.
-The overall aim is to plant 1 million acres (400, 000 hectares) of regenerative ocean crops in the next 10 years.
+GreenWave’s mission is to provide training, tools and other support to a network of 10,000 regenerative ocean farmers by 2030, prioritising fishermen, indigenous coastal communities, and those directly affected by climate change.

 Progress towards this goal is looking good.
 Right now, there are about 8,000 people on the waiting-list for its ocean-farming programme.